lukecassidy/launch-box/README.md

 ---

 ## Run It Your Way
 You can run eat.sh manually, on startup, or add a menu bar shortcut.
-I like this approach so I'll outline it here.
+I like this last approach so I'll outline it here.

+### Make it Clickable
+1. Open Applications ▸ Automator → New Document → Application
+2. “Run Shell Script”.
+3. Add `"/Path/to/repo/launch-box/eat.sh" "$@"`
+4. Save as `LaunchBox`

-### Add a Menu Bar Button (macOS Shortcuts)
+## Add To Menu Bar
-1. Open Shortcuts → New Shortcut → Run Shell Script.
+5. Open Shortcuts → New Shortcut → Open App.
-2. Add your script path, e.g. /Users/you/launch-box/eat.sh.
+6. Select `LaunchBox`
-3. Turn on 'Pin in Menu Bar'.
+7. Click "i" icon & Turn on 'Pin in Menu Bar'.

 That's it.
 Now you've got a one click workspace launcher 🌯.

+---

+## Troubleshooting
+If you encounter permission issues, grant **Accessibility** permissions to the app that runs `eat.sh`.
+Depending on your setup, this could be iTerm2, Shortcuts, Automator etc. You can do this via:
+- System Settings → Privacy & Security → Accessibility

+After granting access, try running the script again.

 ---